Chart Color Schemes

 Dulwich Hill shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Dulwich Hill's educational attainment is notably higher than national averages.
-Among residents aged 15 and above, 49.4% hold university qualifications, compared to 30.4% in Australia and 32.2% in NSW.
-The area has a strong educational advantage with bachelor degrees being the most prevalent at 31.4%, followed by postgraduate qualifications (13.4%) and graduate diplomas (4.6%).
-Vocational pathways account for 22.7% of qualifications, with advanced diplomas making up 10.8% and certificates 11.9%.
+Dulwich Hill's educational attainment is notably higher than Australian averages.
+Among residents aged 15+, 49.4% hold university qualifications, compared to 30.4% nationally and 32.2% in NSW.
+Bachelor degrees are the most common at 31.4%, followed by postgraduate qualifications (13.4%) and graduate diplomas (4.6%).
+Vocational pathways account for 22.7%, with advanced diplomas at 10.8% and certificates at 11.9%.

-Educational participation is high in Dulwich Hill, with 27.7% of residents currently enrolled in formal education.
-This includes 7.6% in primary education, 7.5% in tertiary education, and 6.5% pursuing secondary education.
+Educational participation is high, with 27.7% currently enrolled in formal education.
+This includes 7.6% in primary, 7.5% in tertiary, and 6.5% in secondary education.

 Frequently Asked Questions - Education